Join us on Friday, April 10 in San Francisco for ALC's 54th Anniversary Gala!

-For most of U.S. history, the federal government has rarely resorted to removing someone’s citizenship.
-Over many decades, this tool was used in rare cases, mostly against those who were deemed to be war criminals or former Nazis.
-This is why its recent use against naturalized immigrants with no such similar histories is alarming and indicates a racial and discriminatory bias.
+For most of U.S. history, the federal government has rarely resorted to forcibly removing someone’s citizenship.
+This tool was mainly used in egregious cases, against those who were deemed to be war criminals or former Nazis.
+However, it has been used in limited cases to target communities of color, and in particular Arab, Middle.
+Eastern, Muslim, and South Asian (AMEMSA) communities.

 Why Are More People Being Targeted for Denaturalization?

-DHS, DOJ, and other federal agencies are now relying more on powerful databases and algorithms to make decisions about who should be investigated for potential denaturalization.
+The Department of Homeland Security (DHS), DOJ, and other federal agencies are relying more on databases and algorithms to make decisions about who should be investigated for potential denaturalization.

 Among a growing web of federal surveillance and investigative tools, we’re deeply concerned by automated background check tools like ATLAS and biometric databases like HART.
 These tools use data from local and state police, which are riddled with racially biased, discriminatory, and often unverified information.
 With Black and Brown communities already over-policed, these tools only serve to reinforce systemic racism in policing.